MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 </details>
 ```

-**Sample rendered HTML as code**
+**Sample rendered HTML as codesult**

-_Using the code above in a Jekyll site, here is the result after building to plain HTML._
+_Using the code above in a Jekyll site, here is the result after building to plain HTML._ndered result.

 <details>
 <summary>